Comprehensive vs. Collision Auto Insurance Coverage in 2024 (Differences Explained)

 Secured with SHA-256 Encryption

-When Should You Drop Collision and Comprehensive Coverage
+When to Drop Collision and Comprehensive Coverage

 You buy car insurance to protect your vehicle, which is why most people choose comprehensive vs collision auto insurance.
 Generally, it’s a good idea to include both as long as you can afford the premiums.
 However, there are situations where you may want to drop collision and comprehensive coverage to lower your costs.